 Living in sunny San Diego probably doesn’t hurt either.
 According to a Turo analysis, booking demand peaks during the summer travel season – April into August, depending on the market – and rises again during the winter holidays.
 Demand drops sharply in the first quarter, as most of the continental U.S. shivers.
 Of course, San Diego is one of the country’s better winter escapes, which may explain why Nowden’s Tesla is busy year-round.

 Turo’s Carculator seems to bear this out.
-The Carculator currently predicts just under $1,100 in net earnings on about 10 booking days per month for a San Diego-based 2018 Tesla Model 3 – significantly better than Nowden’s late-2018 calculation thanks to increased demand.
-In Boston, the same vehicle is booked about five days per month and nets just over $850.
-Chicago-based Teslas fare about the same.
+The Carculator currently predicts just under $1,145 in net earnings on just over 10 booking days per month for a San Diego-based 2018 Tesla Model 3 – significantly better than Nowden’s late-2018 calculation thanks to increased demand.

 Go the Extra Mile